 New Braunfels, Texas

 Surrounded by lush greenery and flowing rivers, New Braunfels is an ideal place to spend a summer vacation in Texas.
 New Braunfels is home to the original Schlitterbahn, the largest water park in the United States.
 If you’re more into nature, try a tubing excursion on the Guadalupe or Comal River.
 You can float the river and then go eat some good traditional German fare at the celebrated Oma’s Haus in town.
 Cabins are available to rent on the shores of the river, and portions of Schlitterbahn even pass through segments of the river, giving the monolithic water park a more natural feel.
+The nearby historic sites of Gruene are also worth visiting during your trip to New Braunfels.

 If you’re looking for some excitement this summer, look no further than Texas’s Capital.
 Austin is known as the Live Music Capital of the World, and hosts concerts and shows all over the city pretty much constantly.
 In addition to live music, you can cool off in one of Austin’s many lakes or springs.
 Lake Travis offers boating, fishing and other water sports, or you could visit Barton Springs Pool, fed by a natural spring that maintains a year-round temperature of 68 degrees.
 If you’re up for a hike, check out Sculpture Falls located about a mile’s trek through the downtown greenbelt just off the Mopac.
 And don’t forget to catch a baseball game at the Dell Diamond in Round Rock.